 A completed application including all supporting documents is due to the office of the Director of the Master of Theology Program by April 1/November 1.

 The applicant must submit a research paper from the master’s program for review by the division.
 If no paper is available, the applicant should contact the appropriate division associate dean.

 The applicant must complete a criminal background check through CastleBranch before the application can be considered.

 The Director normally will conduct an interview with the applicant.

-The division faculty will make a recommendation to the division chair regarding admission.
-The division chairperson may require an interview.
+The division faculty will make a recommendation to the division associate dean regarding admission.
+The division associate dean may require an interview.

-The division chair will present the division’s recommendation to the Master of Theology Admissions Committee, which is comprised of the chairpersons of the five divisions (Division of Biblical Studies, Division of Church and Community Ministries, Division of Discipleship and Ministry Leadership, Division of Pastoral Ministries, and Division of Theological and Historical Studies) and the Director of the Master of Theology Program, who chairs the committee.
+The associate dean chair will present the division’s recommendation to the Master of Theology Admissions Committee, which is comprised of the associate deans of the four divisions (Division of Biblical Studies, Division of Church Ministries , Division of Counseling, and Division Theological and Historical Studies) and the Director of the Master of Theology Program, who chairs the committee.